 Machine learning has the potential to revolutionize our industries, but it's not just a tool to replace humans.
 The application of ML helps companies automate repetitive tasks that were too difficult or expensive to do manually.
 With the right skills and the right software and hardware, ML can be a valuable part of a business.

 Simplilearn offers a variety of courses and programs in machine learning to help you gain the skills and knowledge to advance your career.
-Our Machine Learning Certification course covers topics like supervised and unsupervised learning and includes practice projects.
+Our AI ML Course covers topics like supervised and unsupervised learning and includes practice projects.
 For an in-depth program that provides comprehensive training in artificial intelligence and machine learning, we offer a Post Graduate Program in AI and ML in partnership with Purdue University.